domRiddle/ASF/Low-memory-setup.md

 - If above tips didn't help, experiment with `BackgroundGCPeriod`, this brings "the best of both worlds", by not affecting performance nearly at all, while shrinking memory usage in fixed intervals.
 A value such as `10` is sane enough to recommend it, although if you have more strict memory environment then you can go as low as `1` or `2`.
 - If even that didn't help, as a last resort enable `MinMemoryUsage` `OptimizationMode`.
 This forces ASF to execute almost everything in synchronous matter, making it work much slower but also not relying on threadpool to balance things out when it comes to parallel execution.

 It's physically impossible to decrease memory even further, your ASF is already heavily degraded in terms of performance and you depleted all your possibilities, both code-wise and runtime-wise.
-Next step is rewriting ASF into C++ 😆.
+Next step is rewriting ASF into C++ đź†.